Safe third country

 Croatian Law Centre Visit Website

-The LITP defines safe third country as a country where the applicant is safe from persecution or the risk of suffering serious harm and where he or she enjoys the benefits of non-refoulement, and the possibility exists of access to an effective procedure of being granted protection, pursuant to the 1951 Convention.[1]
+The LITP defines safe third country as a country where the applicant is safe from persecution or the risk of suffering serious harm and where he or she is protected from refoulement, and the possibility exists to access an effective procedure to being granted protection, pursuant to the 1951 Convention.[1]

-The fact whether the conditions have been met to apply the concept of safe third country is established separately for each application, by assessing whether a country meets the abovementioned conditions and whether a connection exists between that country and the applicant, on the basis of which it may reasonably be expected that he or she could request international protection there, taking into account all the facts and circumstances of his or her application.
+Whether the conditions have been met to apply the concept of safe third country is established separately for each application.
+This is done by assessing whether a country meets the abovementioned conditions and by assessing whether a connection exists between that country and the applicant, on the basis of which it may reasonably be expected that he or she could request international protection there, taking into account all the facts and circumstances of his or her application.

-The Ministry shall issue an applicant whose application is dismissed with a document in the language of the safe third country, informing the competent state bodies of that country that his or her application has not been examined in substance in the Republic of Croatia.
-If the safe third country refuses to accept the foreigner, a procedure would be conducted in Croatia i.e. decision shall be rendered on the substance of the application pursuant to the provisions of LITP.
+The Ministry of Interior shall issue an applicant whose application is dismissed a document in the language of the safe third country, informing the competent State bodies of that country that his or her application has not been examined in substance in the Republic of Croatia.
+If the safe third country refuses to accept the foreigner, a procedure would be conducted in Croatia, i.e., a decision shall be issued on the substance of the application pursuant to the provisions of LITP.

 [1] Article 45 LITP.